lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ### DTLS 1.2 with Connection ID

 This section analyzes the overhead of DTLS 1.2 {{RFC6347}} with Connection ID {{RFC9146}}.
 The overhead calculations in this section uses Connection ID = '42'.
-DTLS recored layer with a Connection ID = '' (the empty string) is equal to DTLS without Connection ID.
+DTLS record layer with a Connection ID = '' (the empty string) is equal to DTLS without Connection ID.

 ~~~~~~~~~~~
 DTLS 1.2 record layer (36 bytes, 30 bytes overhead):